A PDE-ODE Coupled Spatio-Temporal Mathematical Model for Fire Blight During Bloom: Travelling waves analysis

-Then, since $F$ is uniformly bounded and equi-continous, a standard diagonal process and the Arzela-Ascoli theorem allows for one to prove that a convergent sub-sequence of $\{F(u^n)\}$ exists in $\Gamma$ and converges with respect to the norm $| . |_{\mu_0}$.
-We defer the details of this proof to Lemma 3.5 in [59] or the appendix of [60].
-This completes the proof of Lemma 3.9. \end{proof}
+Now we know the sequence $\{ F (u^n)\}$ is uniformly bounded and equi-continous.
+By the Arzela-Ascoli theorem and a standard diagonal process, there exists a subsequence which converges locally uniformly.
+One may check that the convergence also occurs with respect to the norm $\|\ . \ \|_{\mu_0}$.
+We defer the details of this proof to Lemma 3.5 in \citet{shu2019traveling} or the appendix of \citet{wang2016traveling}.
+This completes the proof of Lemma \ref{lemma: comp}. \end{proof}